DeMuenu/MoonlightVRC/README.md

 ## Contributing

 If you want to help with development, please contact me on Discord (@demuenu) so we can coordinate our efforts.
-If your somebody with a education in Computer graphics, I would be even more thankfull for your help.
+If your somebody with a education in Computer graphics, I would be even more thankful for your help.
 As right now, it's just me with ~1.5 years of messing around in Shaderlab and ChatGPT as my advisor.
 So I'm sure that there are serious flaws in the codebase :-)